How To Price a Product in 2025: Our Guide To Kickstart Your Profits

 It can be tempting to increase your product price to include shipping costs – that way, you can offer “free” shipping to draw customers in.

-This can be a successful tactic, but if you find it’s not working, it might be with considering “unbundling” your costs.
+This can be a successful tactic, but if you find it’s not working, it might be worth “unbundling” your costs.
 Instead of combining shipping, separate the cost so the product price seems lower.

 For example: $12 + $2.99 shipping, rather than $14.99 + free shipping.